olavolav/uniplot/README.md

 ![uniplot demo GIF](https://github.com/olavolav/uniplot/raw/master/resource/uniplot-demo.gif)

 When working with production data science code it can be handy to have plotting tool that does not rely on graphics dependencies or works only in a Jupyter notebook.

-The **use case** that this was built for is to have plots as part of your data science / machine learning CI pipeline - that way whenever something goes wrong, you get not only the error and backtrace but also plots that show what the problem was.
+The **use case** that this was built for is to have plots as part of your data science / machine learning CI/cd pipeline - that way whenever something goes wrong, you get not only the error and backtrace but also plots that show what the problem was.

 ## Features